Individuals who inquired about supplemental security income (SSI) benefits on or after

 On 11/24/98, the alien again inquired about SSI eligibility.
 The alien showed the

-CR the SSA-L991-U3 he received in 1997 and indicated he now wishes to file for SSI.
+CR the SSA-L991-U3 they received in 1997 and indicated they now wish to file for SSI.

 Based on the date of the prior inquiry, the CR established a protective filing date

 IMPORTANT: Be alert to situations where an individual never received an informal denial but

 a deemed filing date can be established based on a determination that the individual